When most people in Portland think of “orthodontists” and “orthodontics,” they immediately think of braces.

 The body realizes that affected teeth aren’t biting how they should and it tries to change how we bite to protect the teeth.
 This is called a shift.

-Altering how we naturally bite, or shifting, can lead to problems with the jaw joint (TMJ) later in life.
+Altering how we naturally bite, or shifting, can lead to problems with the temporomandibular joint (TMJ) later in life.
 However, if the body does not alter how it bites, then teeth can undergo a traumatic bite that can jeopardize the long-term health of the teeth.

 Traumatic bites can potentially lead to chipping or breaking of the enamel, which can permanently damage teeth.
 In either case, an expander can help to correct these problems.